nguc/SDLC/README.md

 An abbreviated process is necessary to ensure that the fix does not introduce other problems (known as a regression.)
-    - Regression testing (rarely non-regression testing[1]) is re-running functional and non-functional tests to ensure that previously developed and tested software still performs after a change.[2]
-If not, that would be called a regression
+    - Regression testing is re-running functional and non-functional tests to ensure that previously developed and tested software still performs after a change.
+If not, that would be called a regression.